 These factors can be further broken down into macroeconomic and microeconomic factors.
 Macro-economical factors deal with the management of demand in any given economy.

-Governments use interest rate control, taxation policy and government expenditure as their main mechanisms they use for this Micro-economic factors are all about the way people spend their incomes.
+Governments use interest rate control, taxation policy and government expenditure as their main mechanisms they use for these Micro-economic factors are all about the way people spend their incomes.
 This has a large impact on B2C organisations in particular.

-Social Factors: Also known as Socio-Cultural factors, are the areas that involve the shared belief and attitudes of the population.
+Social Factors: Also known as Socio-Cultural factors are the areas that involve the shared belief and attitudes of the population.
 These factors include – population growth, age distribution, health consciousness, career attitudes and so on.
-And you also include Social Media movement and belief, plus social technology advancement and innovation.
+And you also include the Social Media movement and belief, plus social technology advancement and innovation.

 These factors are of particular interest as they have a direct effect on how marketers understand customers and what drives them.

 Technological Factors: We all know that we entered the digital age and how fast technology changes the face of business and how this impacts the way we market our products or services.
 With the boom of Social Media Platform, apps development, and mobile phone are used for business deals these days it a commodity and a way of conducting business nowadays.